BMW-lab-MSU/DFUSIONET_montana/README.md

   - Detects and removes outliers.
 - **Output**:
   - Daily ETc from the reference sensor.
-  - Daily spatial data table.
+  - Daily spatial data table for a specific range of dates (same as the daily ETc).
   - Satellite imagery dates (`ET_interpolated.mat`)

 ### ET_ML_dataset_generation.m